 Is It Time to Make Your First Acquisition?

-If you’ve grown your company to the point at which you’re contemplating making your first acquisition, congratulations!
-Reaching this milestone reflects your skills as a business owner and suggests you are successful at serving your clients.
+If you’ve grown your business to the point at which you’re ready to make your first acquisition, congratulations!
+Reaching this milestone is a result of the hard work you’ve put in and positions you for even more growth opportunities.

 It’s a good time for your first acquisition

-You’ve grown a successful business, and a carefully planned acquisition can help your business achieve a variety of strategic objectives, including:
+A carefully planned acquisition can help your business achieve a variety of strategic objectives including but not limited to:

 • Economies of scale.
-One of the essential benefits of an acquisition is the ability to spread many of your operating costs across more revenue.
+Acquisitions allow you to spread most of your operating costs across more revenue.
 For example, you may be able to get more impact from your investment in marketing and use your larger size to increase your negotiating strength with service providers.

 • Greater diversification and market share.
 The larger your business becomes, the more stable it can be.
-You may be getting requests from people to open an office in another community, or you may identify a gap in the market for the services you offer.
-The company you acquire may have distribution channels or markets that will increase your organization’s reach and expand your overall client base, helping you reduce business risk.
+You might get requests from people to open an office in another location, or you might identify a gap in the market for the services you offer.
+The business you acquire can have distribution channels or markets that will increase your company’s reach and expand your overall client base, helping you reduce risk.

 • Staff development.
-Perhaps you've built a great team, and some of them are ready to make a move into management.
-You can allow them to advance their careers as you boost your income.
-Driven employees like to be challenged, and acquisitions can take them out of their daily routines and provide them an opportunity to contribute in other ways – especially if you provide incentives.
+If you’ve built a great team, and some of them are ready to move into management, you can allow them to advance their careers as you increase your income.
+Driven employees like to be challenged, and acquisitions can take them out of their daily routines and provide them an opportunity to contribute in other ways—especially if you provide incentives.

 What are the risks?